 Hospital del Mar Research Institute Hospital del Mar Research Institute

-Genitourinary cancer Josep Lloreta
+Genitourinary cancer Joaquim Bellmunt

 Prostate cancer is the most common male malignancy but its progression rate is only 30%.
 In autopsy series, it has been shown that it may be present in a greater percentage than usually estimated, from the 4th decade.
 More refined detection methods are increasing the number of patients undergoing radical surgical treatment for tumors that perhaps would not progress.